 AR designers made huge strides in the 2010s—a decade full of invaluable AR lessons and examples while the required sensors became cheaper.
 Pokémon GO is noteworthy, a GPS-oriented app that “inserts” Pokémon characters into users’ environments so users can find and capture them on device screens.
 Google’s AR stickers are another prime example; users drop realistic images into their camera shots.
 Users find AR particularly appealing for its entertainment value.
 Still, AR’s mainstream future appears assured across a wide range of applications, including education inside museums.
 With AR applications, you can bring experiences closer to users in their own environments through designs that are more directly engaging, personalized and—indeed—fun.

 “Augmented reality is going to change everything.”

-Environment—Unlike desktop experiences, AR happens anywhere: aim primarily for users’ contexts vis-à-vis outdoors/indoors and moving/static.
-Regardless of setting, users expect pleasurable, user-friendly experiences.
+- Environment—Unlike desktop experiences, AR happens anywhere.
+So, aim primarily for users’ contexts regarding whether they’re outdoors/indoors and moving/static.
+Whatever their setting, users expect pleasurable, user-friendly experiences.
 AR UX’s Rob Manson stipulates user scenarios:

-Comfort—Make comfortable designs to prevent physical strains.
+- Comfort—Make comfortable designs to prevent physical strains and reduce cognitive load.

-Security—AR data is rich; design to ensure users’ is secure.
+- Security—AR data is rich; so, design to ensure users’ data is secure.

 To get started with AR design, you should: